Start9Labs/btcpayserver-startos/docs/instructions.md

 If you would like to **use your Embassy's lightning node** for BTCPay:

 1. Open your BTCPay Server service details page and select `Config`.
-1. Navigate to `Lightning` and select the internal lightning implementation you would like to use for BTCPay.
+1. Navigate to `Embassy Lightning Node` and select the internal lightning implementation type you would like to use for BTCPay.
 1. Save this setting.
 BTCPay will now be able to recognize the internal lightning node running on EmbassyOS.

 To **enable lightning** for a particular store's wallet using your Embassy's lightning node: